The Center for Spinal Disorders at Nicklaus Children's Hospital provides diagnosis and treatment of spinal disorders in children and teens.

 Treatments and Procedures

-The center's surgical success rates exceed national benchmarks.
+The Center for Spinal Disorder's surgical success rates exceed national benchmarks.
 In early 2014, in conjunction with surgeons at 8 other pediatric institutions, a Performance Improvement Module developed a Best Practice Guideline (BPG) for decreasing length of stay in the treatment of adolescent idiopathic scoliosis.
 The length of stay has decreased 20% as a result of this effort.
 This BPG has resulted in award winning presentations at major spinal meetings.

 The center is part of the Nicklaus Children's Hospital Orthopedic, Sports Health and Spine Institute which is at the top of the nation in terms of innovative care.